-c) Earnings (loss) per unit
+c) Earnings per unit

 Basic earnings per unit are based on the income attributable to unitholders for the period divided by the weighted average number of Class A Units and Subordinated Class B Units outstanding during the period.
 The diluted earnings per unit are based on the weighted average number of Class A Units and Subordinated Class B Units outstanding during the period plus the effects of dilutive unit equivalents.
 This method requires that the dilutive effect of outstanding unit options, bonus units, and distribution rights issued should be calculated using the treasury stock method.
-This treasury stock method assumes that all unit equivalents have been exercised and that the funds obtained thereby were used to purchase units of the Partnership at the average trading price of the Class A Units during the period.
+The treasury stock method assumes that all unit equivalents have been exercised and that the funds obtained thereby were used to purchase units of the Partnership at the average trading price of the Class A Units during the period.
+In calculating the basic and diluted earnings per unit for the respective three and nine month periods ended September 30, the weighted average number of units used in the calculation is shown in the table below: